Steve McQueen: 1960s

 Also in 1963, McQueen starred in Love with the Proper Stranger with Natalie Wood.
-He later appeared as the titular Nevada Smith, a character from Harold Robbins's novel The Carpetbaggers portrayed by Alan Ladd two years earlier in a movie version of that novel.
+He later appeared as the titular Nevada Smith, a character from Harold Robbins' novel The Carpetbaggers, portrayed by Alan Ladd two years earlier in a movie version of that novel.
 Nevada Smith was an enormously successful Western action adventure prequel that also featured Karl Malden and Suzanne Pleshette.
-After starring in 1965's The Cincinnati Kid as a poker player, McQueen earned his only Academy Award nomination in 1966 for his role as an engine-room sailor in The Sand Pebbles, in which he starred opposite Candice Bergen and Richard Attenborough, whom he had previously worked with in The Great Escape.
+After starring in 1965's The Cincinnati Kid as a poker player, McQueen earned his only Academy Award nomination in 1966 for his role as an engine room sailor in The Sand Pebbles, in which he starred opposite Richard Crenna, Candice Bergen, and Richard Attenborough, with whom he had previously worked in The Great Escape.

-He followed his Oscar nomination with 1968's Bullitt, one of his best-known films, and his personal favorite, which co-starred Jacqueline Bisset, Robert Vaughn, and Don Gordon.
+After being nominated for an Oscar, McQueen was in Bullitt (1968) – one of his best-known films and his personal favorite – which co-starred Jacqueline Bisset, Robert Vaughn, and Don Gordon.
 It featured an unprecedented (and endlessly imitated) car chase through San Francisco.
-Although McQueen did the driving that appeared in closeup, this was about 10% of what is seen in the film's car chase.
+Although McQueen did the driving that appeared in closeups, his was about 10% of what is seen in the film's car chase.
 The rest of the driving by McQueen's character was done by stunt drivers Bud Ekins and Loren Janes.
-The antagonist's black Dodge Charger was driven by veteran stunt driver Bill Hickman; McQueen, his stunt drivers and Hickman spent several days before the scene was shot practicing high-speed, close-quarters driving.
-Bullitt went so far over budget that Warner Brothers cancelled the contract on the rest of his films, seven in all.
+McQueen's character drove a 1968 Ford Mustang GT 390, while the antagonist's black Dodge Charger was driven by veteran stunt driver Bill Hickman.
+McQueen, his stunt drivers, and Hickman spent several days before the scene was shot practicing high-speed close-quarters driving.
+Bullitt was so far over budget that Warner Bros. canceled the contract on the rest of his films, seven in all.

-When Bullitt became a huge box-office success, Warner Brothers tried to woo him back, but he refused, and his next film was made with an independent studio and released by United Artists.
-For this film, McQueen went for a change of image, playing a debonair role as a wealthy executive in The Thomas Crown Affair with Faye Dunaway in 1968.
-The following year, he made the southern period piece The Reivers.
+When Bullitt became a major box-office success, Warner Bros. tried to woo McQueen back, but he refused, and his next film was made with an independent studio and released by United Artists.
+For the film, McQueen went for a change of image, playing a debonair role as a wealthy executive in The Thomas Crown Affair with Faye Dunaway in 1968.
+In 1969, he made the Southern period piece, The Reivers.